SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 You write type constraints by placing a single class or protocol constraint after a type parameter's name, separated by a colon, as part of the type parameter list.
-The general syntax for type constraints on a generic function is shown below (although the syntax is the same for generic types):
+The basic syntax for type constraints on a generic function is shown below (although the syntax is the same for generic types):

 .. testcode:: typeConstraints